erkexzcx/rrvoicegen/README.md

 zone_complete.wav,"<speak>Finished the zoned cleaning.
 I'm headed back to my comfort zone, the dock.</speak>"
 ```

 Once you have `custom.csv` file, double check if lines count is identical with `original.csv` file.
+At least GPT-4 never failed with such task.

 ## 3. Generate voice lines